 Administration is responsible for the management and direction of all Court operations, with the exception of the Judges and their personal staffs.
-The team is made up of the Court Administrator, Director of Human Resources and Facilities and the Administrative Assistant.
+The team is made up of the Court Administrator, Deputy Court Administrator and the Administrative Assistant.

-The Court consists of four departments with approximately 170 employees.
+The Court consists of four departments with approximately 163 employees, including Judges and personal staff.
 These departments include Family Court Services, Probation and Youth Services, Fiscal Management, and Residential Services.
-Court operations include: service provider contracting; fiscal management; grant writing; human resources; program planning, implementation, development, and evaluation; handling disciplinary issues and conducting disciplinary hearings; public relations/media contact; and the operation and maintenance of the Court's physical facilities.
+Court operations include: service provider contracting; fiscal management; grant writing; human resources; program planning, implementation, development, and evaluation; handling disciplinary issues and conducting disciplinary hearings; and public relations/media contact.

-The Director of Human Resources and Facilities is responsible for the following: recruiting, interviewing, performing background checks and selection of qualified applicants; developing and planning staff training; developing and managing special projects; and representative to the Integrated Services Partnership (ISP), as well as collecting statistical information related to ISP placements.
+The Deputy Court Administrator is responsible for the following: recruiting, interviewing, performing background checks and selection of qualified applicants; developing and planning staff training; developing and managing special projects; and human resources management.
 This position also acts in the place of the Court Administrator when the Court Administrator is unavailable.